 You can use virtually any PDF file with forScore, but not every file works perfectly.
-Very large files will not perform well with forScore (or any PDF reader on the iPad) due to the limits of the hardware itself, so if you're scanning your own files you may need to try a few different settings before you find a good balance of quality and size.
+Very large files will not perform well with forScore (or any PDF reader) especially on older iPads due to the limits of the hardware itself, so if you're scanning your own files you may need to try a few different settings before you find a good balance of quality and size.